watayosi/Redhat-main/docs/architecture.md

 ## Frontend

 The `frontend` folder holds the original v0.dev Next.js project.
 Its `package.json` provides scripts for development and production.
-The app expects the API base URL in the environment variable `NEXT_PUBLIC_API_URL`.
+The app expects the API base URL in the environment variable `NEXT_PUBLIC_API_URL` (see `frontend/.env.example`).

 ```
 cd frontend